 Babies have delicate skin and require cleaning products that are gentle.
 In this case, “gentle” means chemical-free and fragrance-free.

 Using soaps with strong ingredients and fragrance can cause dermatitis to flare by affecting the skin barrier.
-These play a role in eczema flare-ups , but how much of a role it plays is still being researched.
+These ingredients play a role in eczema flare-ups , but how much of a role it plays is still being researched.

 Can laundry soap trigger dermatitis?